syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 {% endhighlight %}

-## How to disable dropping at a particular position?
+## Disable dropping at a particular position

 Dropping at a particular position can be canceled by handling `QueryRowDragging` event using conditions based on `QueryRowDraggingReason`.
 Refer following code sample to cancel dropping at particular position.